marioscrock/java-reasoning/README.md

 The project contains two example application in packages ```app.artmarket``` and ```app.eshop```.
 For each application an ontology is described through the OWLAPI in the respective extension of ```OntologyHandler``` ( ```AMOntologyHandler``` and ```ESOntologyHandler```).

 The two applications are two toy example and their execution is managed respectively by ```ReasonedArtMarketMain``` and ```ReasonedEshopMain``` that must be run with above specified options to enable remote debug mode.

+A document describing the two Java applications, the defined ontologies and the peculiarities of each demo is available in the ```docs``` folder.

 ### Java Reasoner ###